mekkablue/Glyphs-Scripts/README.md

 ## Anchors

 *Anchor Mover is for batch-processing anchor positions.
 Can be useful after adjusting the x-height.
-No-brainer: I always use the Repostion script on my combining marks, so stacking combining marks stays in the italic angle.*
+No-brainer: I always use the Reposition script on my combining marks, so stacking combining marks stays in the italic angle.*

 * **Anchor Mover:** GUI for batch-processing anchor positions in multiple glyphs. *Needs Vanilla.*
+* **Batch Insert Anchors:** GUI for batch-inserting anchors of the same name at the same approximate position in multiple glyphs. *Needs Vanilla.*
 * **Find and Replace in Anchor Names:** GUI for replacing text in the names of anchors in selected glyphs.
 Processes all layers. *Needs Vanilla.*
 * **Fix Arabic Anchor Order in Ligatures:** Fixes the order of *top_X* and *bottom_X* anchors to RTL.
 In files converted from a different format, it sometimes happens that *top_1* is left of *top_2*, but it should be the other way around, otherwise your mark2liga will mess up.
 This script goes through your selected glyphs, and if they are Arabic ligatures, reorders all anchors to RTL order, at the same time not touching their coordinates.
 * **Insert All Anchors in All Layers:** On each layer of a selected glyph, adds all missing anchors (but present in other layers of that glyph).
 Puts anchors at an averaged position.